Dissertations and Proposals, 1961 to 2014

-- We are the largest doctoral program in the field with the largest average incoming cohort each year.
+1. We are the largest doctoral program in the field with the largest average incoming cohort each year.
 That size allows for substantial course offerings, cohorts of students with related interests, and other resources that come with a sizable program.

-- We annually graduate more students than any other public program in the Northeast, and are tied for 4thnationally among public programs for number of graduates produced.
+2. We annually graduate more students than any other public program in the Northeast, and are tied for 4thnationally among public programs for number of graduates produced.
 In the past 3 years we have graduated 11-12 students annually—resulting in a significant influence in the field as these students typically go into various academic positions.

-- We emerged as a very strong research program, which is often regarded as the most important aspect of the best doctoral programs.
-We are 2nd among the public programs in the Northeast and 11th of all public programs nationwide in the measure assessing Research quality overall.
+3. We emerged as a very strong research program, which is often regarded as the most important aspect of the best doctoral programs.

-- We are 5th nationally among public programs in average # of citations per publication (#2 among public programs in Northeast).
+4. We are 2nd among the public programs in the Northeast and 11th of all public programs nationwide in the measure assessing Research quality overall.
+We are 5th nationally among public programs in average # of citations per publication (#2 among public programs in Northeast).
 This again speaks to the impact that our research has on related fields.

-- We are one of the largest programs in terms of number of core faculty in the PhD program.
+5. We are one of the largest programs in terms of number of core faculty in the PhD program.
 Today we have 51 core members in addition to various other adjunct and affiliate members throughout the university.

-- We are the only PhD program in the country to combine Communication (including Media Studies) with Library and Information Studies.
+6. We are the only PhD program in the country to combine Communication (including Media Studies) with Library and Information Studies.
 This provides a unique interdisciplinary program well situated for addressing the communication and information-related challenges of the 21st century.

-*The NRC report compiled data from 5,000 doctoral programs in 62 fields of study at 212 universities.
+The report compiled data from 5,000 doctoral programs in 62 fields of study at 212 universities.
 In Communication, 83 programs (73 public, 10 private) were evaluated.
-The NRC did not rank programs in a straightforward numerical fashion, much like the well-known U.S. News & World Report college rankings.
-Although there are several concerns about this complex project and its methodology--for example, much of this data was collected prior to 2005 (and our program has changed substantially since that time with the addition of 20% more faculty) and many findings under-report Humanities-based scholarship (favoring more social scientific measures even though we clearly have both in our program)—the NRC ratings still provide at least some informative descriptive and comparative data.
+The NRC did not rank programs in a straightforward numerical fashion, much like the well-known U.S. News & World Report college rankings, and there are several other concerns about this complex project and its methodology.
+For example, much of this data was collected prior to 2005 (and our program has changed substantially since that time with the addition of 20% more faculty by 2011).
+The findings favor social scientific measures for evaluation, while the humanistic-oriented scholarship for which our doctoral program is also known is given less prominence.
+Nevertheless, the NRC ratings still provide at least some informative descriptive and comparative data.